 The most popular practice to celebrate the festival is the launch of khom loi, or lanterns, into the night sky.

 There are plenty of other activities that happen all over Chiang Mai during the festival.
 These include worship rituals, decoration contests, bazaars, parades traditional Thai dance shows, the official ‘Yee Peng Parade’ around the Old City gate and down Tha Phae Road, live music, and handicraft sessions.
-You can also expect lots of food vendors setting up, firecrackers, fireworks.
+You can also expect lots of food vendors setting up, firecrackers, and fireworks.

 During the festival, some people also decorate their houses, gardens, and temples with khom fai, intricately shaped paper lanterns that take on different forms.